concordnow/tinymce-ember/addon/README.md

 ember install tinymce-ember
 ```

+**Note:**

-**Note:** The addon is designed in such way that it is the responsability of the application to provide the TinyMCE module.
+The addon is designed in such way that it is the responsability of the application to provide the TinyMCE module.

+Install TinyMCE via [package](https://www.npmjs.com/package/tinymce) or via [script](https://www.tiny.cloud/docs/quick-start/).

 Motivation
 ------------------------------------------------------------------------------